taxevaiden/TwtGUI/README.md

 ### install dependencies (again)

-make sure you have  installed. then, navigate to the project folder and run:
+make sure you have everything installed. then, navigate to the project folder and run:

     npm install